-Several of the Price funds have different fee arrangements.
-The Equity Market Index funds and the Summit funds each have single, all-inclusive fees covering all investment management and operating expenses.
+Several of the Price funds, including the Index and Summit funds, instead have individual advisory fees or single, all-inclusive fees that cover both investment management and operating expenses.
 Each of the funds in the series of Spectrum Funds and in the series of target-date Retirement Funds invest in a broadly diversified portfolio of other Price funds and have no separate investment advisory fee.
 However, they indirectly bear the expenses of the funds in which they invest.
 Mutual funds for institutional investors each have separate advisory fee arrangements.